 A number of threats associated with the effects of climate change are likely to impact the City's biodiversity.
-The key impacts include:
+The key impacts include6:

-- Increased potential and frequency of bush fires

-- Reduced water available for wetland ecosystems

-- Loss of species

-- Disruption to breeding patterns and distribution of certain species

-- Water quality issues

-- Less recharge to groundwater systems

-- Increased competition between agricultural, urban and environmental needs

-- Loss of foreshore and dune area

-- Disruption in the breeding patterns and distribution of certain species

-- Damage and loss of vegetation

-- Increased erosion.6
+- Increased potential and frequency for bush fires. - Reduced water available for wetland ecosystems. - Loss of species. - Disruption to breeding patterns and distribution of certain species. - Water quality issues. - Less recharge to groundwater systems. - Increased competition between agricultural, urban and environmental needs. - Loss of foreshore and dune area.